joce/jekyll-theme-chirpy/_drafts/setting-up-a-js-dev-environment-on-wsl2.md

 ---
 layout: post
 title: Setting up a web dev environment on WSL2
 description: Notes on how to get a Linux web development environment up and running on Windows with WSL2
 category:
 - Howtos
 tags:
 - howto
 - dev
 - js
 - windows
 - linux
 - wsl
 image:
   src: "/assets/img/posts/headers/fotis-fotopoulos-DuHKoV44prg-unsplash.jpg"
-date: 2022-02-02 22:05 -0500
 ---
 Over the years, I've setup, improved and tweaked my web development[^web-dev-fn] environment.
 If I were asked me what to install, how to configure it and so on and so forth, to get the same setup, I'd have to think about it for a while, and the answer would maybe overwhelm the questioner.